 - There may be a bad taste in the mouth, bad breath, abdominal bloating, decreased appetite, lethargy and, for some, the inability to function normally.

-What can cause constipation?
+What can cause issues?

 - Lack of fluids